 Click here for print friendly PDF format.

-Notaro Calabrese & Epstein, P.C. wants to make sure you are aware that the Tax Cuts & Jobs Act of 2017 could have an impact on your pending divorce.
+Notaro Epstein Family Law Group, P.C. wants to make sure you are aware that the Tax Cuts & Jobs Act of 2017 could have an impact on your pending divorce.

 Starting in 2019, alimony is no longer taxable income unless it is paid under a pre-2019 divorce settlement agreement or order.
 This also means that if you are the payor of alimony, you are no longer able to deduct the alimony paid.
 Only those persons who have finalized their divorce agreements on or before December 31, 2018, will be eligible to continuing deducting alimony paid.